-Susceptible to various health complaints that are partly genetic, the American Cocker Spaniel has been known to suffer from optical disorders including glaucoma and cataracts, as well as issues relating to hips and elbows.
-More serious conditions specific to the breed are cardiac weakness, epilepsy and liver disease, whilst deafness is common in the breed due to the ears hanging low against the ground.
+Susceptible to various health complaints that are partly genetic, the American Cocker Spaniel has been known to suffer from optical disorders including glaucoma and cataracts, as well as issues relating to the hips and elbows.
+More serious conditions specific to the breed are cardiac weakness, epilepsy and liver disease, whilst deafness is also common due to the ears hanging low against the ground.
 Additionally, the Spaniel is prone to easy weight gain, so feeding human foods is not encouraged as even the smallest amount of fat can be detrimental to the general health of the dog.

 Lost our American Cocker last week.
 Absolutely devastated as he was the world to my wife and I. He was a real character with a great temperament.
 He was almost 13 years old and was never an ounce of trouble.
 He just entertained us.

 Our home is empty.

 This is my second cocker spaniel I have owned.
 My first a female named Scooter and I have a male now named Chuck.
 He is a bit more out going then my female was.
 She was much more laid back.
 I need to keep an eye on Chuck because he likes food and will eat anything.
 But he is very smart and the love of my life.
 It's all about Chuck in this household!

 Elsa and Emma, my third and fourth Americans!!
 A friend refers to them as those American Floozies and he is right.
 Lots of fun, never aggressive, sometimes demanding, headstrong, loving, high maintenance grooming but they do look the part and the effort is worthwhile.
 Love the snow - just as well here!!
 Hate the rain - well 50% on climate is OK!
 Love walking and free running, obedient and trustworthy with the family.
 Happy little dogs and the love of my life in case you had not guessed.